 Operational Resilience Series

-Cybersecurity, IT, risk, and operations leaders will work through a disruptive, AI-driven scenario developed by the Business Resilience Council—pressure-testing plans, decisions, and coordination under real-world constraints.
+Cybersecurity, IT, risk, AI and operations leaders will work through a disruptive, AI-driven scenario developed by Business Resilience Council members by pressure-testing plans, decisions, and coordination under real-world constraints.

 Exercise Goals Include: